MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/entities.md

 ![](entities-images/image1.png "Run the game and the Ship will be shooting Bullet instances")

-# Why GameLayer has ship and bullets members
+## Why GameLayer has ship and bullets members

 Our `GameLayer` class defines two fields to hold references to our entity instances (`ship` and `bullets`), but does nothing with them.
 Furthermore, entities are responsible for their own behavior such as movement and shooting.
 So why did we add `ship` and `bullets` fields to `GameLayer`?

 The reason we added these members is because a full game implementation would require logic in the `GameLayer` for interaction between the different entities.
 For example, this game may be further developed to include enemies that can be destroyed by the player.
 These enemies would be contained in a `List` in the `GameLayer`, and logic to test whether `Bullet` instances collide with the enemies would be performed in the `GameLayer` as well.
 In other words, the `GameLayer` is the root *owner* of all entity instances, and it is responsible for interactions between entity instances.

-# Bullet Destruction Considerations
+## Bullet destruction considerations

 Our game currently lacks code for destroying `Bullet` instances.
 Each `Bullet` instance has logic for moving on screen, but we haven’t added any code to destroy any off-screen `Bullet` instances.